prabhushakti/sf-devops/README.md

 5. Updates will be seen in the relevant project in Jira thanks to GitHub Pipeline/Actions.

 ## Jira Configuration
-* Ensure GitHub plugins are installed: Git Integration for Jira.
+* Ensure GitHub plugins are installed: Git Integration for Jira by Atlassian.
+Detailed steps: https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-github/
+* For Jira to track work items - the work item keys must be included when raising PRs(title), commits, and branch name (case-sensitive).
+Here's how - [https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-github/](https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/)
+*

 ## Installing SF Command
 * For Linux - download the tar file in /opt directory.